learn-co-curriculum/data-types-readme/README.md

 `:this_is_a_symbol`

-The usefullness of symbols will become more apparent later on, so that's all on symbols for now.
+The usefulness of symbols will become more apparent later on, so that's all on symbols for now.

 ##Arrays
 Arrays are collections of Ruby objects.
 You can store any type of data in an array.